-Students work in a self-directed environment to develop a portfolio showing a body of their own work that visually explores a particular artistic concern, articulated and supported by a written artist's statement.
-Artists may work in, but are not limited to, content in drawing, painting, printmaking, mixed media, traditional photography, digital photography, and/or new media and emerging technologies that demonstrate understanding of design principles as applied to a 2-dimensional surface.
-Students regularly reflect on aesthetics and art issues individually and as a group, and manipulate the structural elements of art and organizational principles of design to create 2dimensional works of art that are progressively more innovative and representative of the student's artistic and cognitive growth.
+dimensional works of art that are progressively more innovative and representative of the student's artistic and cognitive growth.
 In keeping with the rigor expected in an accelerated setting, students' portfolios show personal vision and artistic growth over time, mastery of visual art skills and techniques, and evidence of sophisticated analytical and problemsolving skills based on their structural, historical, and cultural knowledge.
-Students are self-directed and display readiness for high levels of critical thinking, research, conceptual thinking, and creative risktaking.
+Students are self-directed and display readiness for high levels of critical thinking, research, conceptual thinking, and creative risk-taking.
 This course incorporates hands-on activities and consumption of art materials.
-Students must submit a minimum of 2 works to Countywide Exhibitions that are adjudicated such as Scholastic Art Awards, Word and Image, Student Surreal, 3+ Dimensions and St. Petersburg College High Schools Exhibition
+Students must submit a minimum of 2 works to Countywide Exhibitions that are adjudicated such as Scholastic Art Awards, Word and Image, Student Surreal, 3+ ensions and St. Petersburg College High Schools Exhibition

 Three-Dimensional Studio Art 1

 Course # 0101330

-Grade Level 9-12
+Grade 9-12

+Level

 Length 1 year

 Prerequisite None

 Credit 1

 Students explore how space, mass, balance, and form combine to create aesthetic forms or utilitarian products and structures.
 Instruction may include, but is not limited to, content in green or industrial design, sculpture, ceramics, or building arts.
 Media may include, but are not limited to, clay, wood, plaster, and paper maché with consideration of the workability, durability, cost, and toxicity of the media used.
-Student artists consider the relationship of scale (i.e., hand-held, human, monumental) through the use of positive and negative space or voids, volume, visual weight, and gravity to create low/high relief or freestanding structures for personal intentions or public places.
+Student artists consider the relationship of scale (i.e., handheld, human, monumental) through the use of positive and negative space or voids, volume, visual weight, and gravity to create low/high relief or freestanding structures for personal intentions or public places.
 They explore sharp and diminishing detail, size, position, overlapping, visual pattern, texture, implied line, space, and plasticity, reflecting craftsmanship and quality in the surface and structural qualities of the completed art forms.
 Students in the 3-D art studio focus on use of safety procedures for process, media, and techniques.
 Student artists use an art criticism process to evaluate, explain, and measure artistic growth in personal or group works.
 This course incorporates hands-on activities and consumption of art materials.

 Three-Dimensional Studio Art 2

 Course # 0101340

 Grade Level 10-12

 Length 1 year

 Prerequisite Creating Two-Dimensional Art,

-Creating Three-Dimensional Art, Two-
+Creating Three-Dimensional Art,

-Dimensional Studio Art 1, OR Three-
+Two-Dimensional Studio Art 1, OR

-Dimensional Studio Art 1
+Three-Dimensional Studio Art 1

 Credit 1

 Students explore spatial relationships through the use of nonobjective, abstract, or representational forms, products, or structures.
 Instruction may include, but is not limited to, content in green or industrial design, sculpture, ceramics, or building arts.
 Processes and techniques for substitution include wheel-thrown clay, glaze formulation and application, or extruded, cast, draped, molded, laminated, or soft forms.
 Media may include, but are not limited to, clay, wood, metal, plaster, paper maché, and plastic with consideration of the workability, durability, cost, and toxicity of the media used.
-3-D artists experiment with and manipulate space-producing devices, including overlapping, transparency, interpenetration, vertical and horizontal axis, inclined planes, disproportionate scale, fractional or abstracted representation, and spatial properties of the structural art elements.
+3-D artists experiment with and space-producing devices, manipulate including overlapping, transparency, interpenetration, vertical and horizontal axis, inclined planes, disproportionate scale, fractional or abstracted representation, and spatial properties of the structural art elements.
 Craftsmanship and quality are reflected in the surface and structural qualities of the completed art forms.
 Students in the 3-D art studio focus on use of safety procedures for process, media, and techniques.
 Student artists use an art criticism process to evaluate, explain, and measure artistic growth in personal or group works.
 This course incorporates hands-on activities and consumption of art materials.

 Q Portfolio Development: Three-Dimensional

 Honors

 Course # 0109330

-Grade Level 12
+Grade 12

+Level

 Length 1 year

 Prerequisite 2 Years of Art

 Credit 1